rewdy/node-credstasher/LOCAL_TESTING.md

 # Local Testing Setup for node-credstasher

-This document explains how to set up and use the local KMS and DynamoDB services for testing your credstash implementation.
+This document explains how to set up and use the local KMS and DynamoDB services for testing the code.
+It's easier to test with fake dynamodb and KMS then trying to mock everything.
+This explains the steps to doing this.

 ## Prerequisites

 - Docker and Docker Compose installed
 - AWS CLI installed (for testing connectivity)
-- Node.js/Bun installed
+- Bun installed (everything here uses bun; you will need to develop this repo)

-## Services
+## Docker Services that will Run

 ### Local KMS